sipwise/jenkins-job-builder/doc/source/execution.rst

   they will be accessible in `qux.yml` but not in `bar.yml`.
 They will also be accessible in `mydir/bar.yml` and `mydir/qux.yml`.
 False by default.

+**update**
+  (Optional) If set to one of the values "jobs" or "views", will allow users to implicitly add jobs or views or both on Jenkins without having to use `--jobs-only` or `--views-only` options explicitly.
+The value "all" is equivalent to not both `--jobs-only` or `--views-only`.
+Note, when the CLI options are used this overrides the options set in the config file.

 jenkins section
 ^^^^^^^^^^^^^^^